 someday was founded in 2015 as an upscale womenswear using premium fabrics like silk and cashmere, made for women to feel comfortable and confident in their skin.

 Both brands together resonate in creating long-lasting, durable, and elegant fashion.
-In the coming years, they aim to produce their future collections with sustainable materials and practices entirely.
+In the coming years, they aim to continually increase the share of sustainable materials and practices in their future collections.

 OPUS and someday are served as eCommerce shops, playing an essential role towards their growth and profitability while representing a critically vital role as their front-facing brand image towards clients.
-Both brands’ target audience is geared towards women, ages 30 to 65, who care about the quality and comforts of their lifestyle garment wear.
+Both brands’ target audience is geared towards women who define themselves by style, not age.
 As of today, OPUS and someday’s most important markets are Germany, as well as delivery to the Netherlands, Belgium, Austria, and Switzerland.

 The Origin Story